 World Water Week closed on Friday 28 August 2015, with SIWI urging climate negotiators to ensure that water is thoroughly integrated in the global 2015 climate agreement.

-Rajendra Singh of India today received Stockholm Water Prize for his innovative water restoration efforts, improving water security in rural India, and determination in his quest to improve living conditions for those most in need
+Rajendra Singh of India today received Stockholm Water Prize for his innovative water restoration efforts, improving water security in rural India, and his quest to improve living conditions for those most in need

 American student wins 2015 Stockholm Junior Water Prize for revolutionizing method to remove electronic waste from waterPress release | 25 August